Arctic Wolf Presents

 How we calculated your results:

 This represents the estimated direct costs extracted by the attackers.
 In a ransomware attack, this is a ransom payment.
 This represents the estimated direct costs extracted by the attackers.
 In a BEC attack, this is often misdirected funds.This represents the estimated cost of recovery from the incident.
-Arctic Wolf and Tetra Defense can help control and mitigate these costs.This represents the estimated cost of hiring a PR/Crisis Response firm to manage reputation fallout from a cyber incident.This represents the estimated cost of hiring Incident Response counsel to manage legal risk from a cyber incident.This represents the estimated cost of notifying customers regarding their data exposure.This represents the estimated cost of paying for credit monitoring for affected customers.
+Arctic Wolf Incident Response can help control and mitigate these costs.This represents the estimated cost of hiring a PR/Crisis Response firm to manage reputation fallout from a cyber incident.This represents the estimated cost of hiring Incident Response counsel to manage legal risk from a cyber incident.This represents the estimated cost of notifying customers regarding their data exposure.This represents the estimated cost of paying for credit monitoring for affected customers.
 It is on average lower for a BEC incident than either a ransomware or data breach incident.This represents all the estimated direct costs to the organization: lost business, lost reputation, operational disruption, etc. Based on claims approved by insurers, these first-party costs are typically as large as all other costs combined.This line represents the total cost of the incident scenario.

 Following an incident, what kind of costs should I expect to see?